ahmad-573/VURF/README.md

 ---

 ## 📢 Latest Updates
 - **Mar-26-24**: VURF paper uploaded on arXiv.
-Code and demo are coming soon!
+Code will be released soon!

 ## 📜 Citation